nichoth/ssc-server/README.md

 https://cloudinary.com/documentation/node_image_manipulation#direct_url_building

-Should try using the cloudinary module in the client-side code too to create the URLs
+~Should try using the cloudinary module in the client-side code too to create the URLs.
+Or could create URLs server-side and send in another array in the response body.~

+Should put URL(s) into the response on the server